Tvalc/GCA/docs/Story/chapters/Ch2.md

   - Hazel, Tom, and Lisa fight together to secure a section of the lounge
   - Lisa's technical skills complement Hazel and Tom's more direct approach
   - Formal party formation with UI notification: "Party Formed!"
+  - With Jen's addition, the party now consists of Hazel, Tom, Lisa, and Jen.
+The group receives a UI notification: "Party Full – Maximum 4 Members."
+Party management options become available at rest points.

 ### Scene 4: The Artist's Eye
 - **Location**: B1 - Digital Dawn, Arcade Gallery